Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Do follow us in our fb, twitter to get the latest posts.

-Ncell CGT case seems to have been settled with the new SC verdict.
-But with the latest interim order of the International court, the Ncell tax issue will definitely take more time to resolve.
+CGT would have been settled earlier with the SC verdict.
+But with the interim order of the International court, the Ncell tax issue took more time to resolve.
 International Centre for Settlement of Investment Disputes (ICSID) issued an interim order to halt the tax collection from Ncell.
 Despite the order, LTO (Large Tax payer’s office) asked Ncell to submit the tax within 15 days.
+Although Ncell did not submit as per the timeline, it is a good thing that the issue is resolved for now.

-The LTO’s letter is based on the recent verdict of the Supreme court which had some relief on the amount of tax applied to Ncell, for the buyout deal.
-Now Axiata Ncell will be relieved from the obligations if the ICSID holds on to the decision till final.
+The LTO’s letter is based on the verdict of the Supreme court which had some relief on the amount of tax applied to Ncell, for the buyout deal.
+Then there was a question if Axiata Ncell would be relieved from the obligations if the ICSID holds on to the decision till final.

-As known, the government has planned to begin action against Ncell if they do not pay the Capital gain tax within 15 days.
+The government planned to begin action against Ncell if they do not pay the Capital gain tax within 15 days.
 THT says they are to follow the income tax act for failing to meet the deadline for the tax payment.

-The Capital tax gain taxes (CGT) of Ncell, after buyout from TeliaSonera to Axiata, has remained unsolved for more than 3 years.
+The Capital tax gain taxes (CGT) of Ncell, after buyout from TeliaSonera to Axiata, had remained unsolved for around 4 years.
 Axiata bought an 80% stake in Ncell from TeliaSonera at Rs 144 billion.
 As per the rule, the capital gain taxes sums at 25% of the total gains in the deal.
 The government could not get the tax from the Ncell buyout deal which makes it controversial for the long term.

 After several court decisions, finally, the CGT amount was put under Axiata and Ncell’s responsibility.
 Following this, LTO calculated Rs 62.63 billion to collect from the Ncell as CGT tax.
 That calculation included the tax amount, its interest, late fees, and the penalties.
 Ncell had already paid some amount as the taxes to the government which would be deducted from the total liability.